How is the ACT scored?

 Is it better to have a great GPA or a great ACT score?

-What is meant by ACT percentiles?
+What are ACT percentiles?

-How to send ACT scores to colleges?
+How can I send my ACT scores to colleges?

-Does ACT score matter for transfer students?
+Do ACT scores matter for transfer students?

-How to cancel ACT scores?
+How can I cancel my ACT scores?